In this tutorial, we will learn how to use native SQL query to perform delete operations using Spring Data JPA.

 Note: Native queries skip the ORM layer, so they're generally faster but lack the safety checks that come with using the ORM.
 Always ensure you understand the implications of your native queries, especially deletions, and thoroughly test them before deploying to a production environment.

-Let's see how to use one of the deleteByCity
+Let's see how to use one of the deleteByCity query method in the service

 layer: